lanadelrea/Katmon/README.md

         --out_dir            Output directory for results

     Optional arguments:
-        --bammix_thresh      Set the bammix threshold for the proportion of the majaor allele
+        --bammix_thresh      Set the bammix threshold for the proportion of the major allele
                                 Default: 0.8
         -profile             Can be docker or conda
         -resume              To resume the pipeline